galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 >
 > Positivism, originating in the 19th century under the guidance of figures like Auguste Comte, is a philosophical and scientific stance that emphasizes the importance of empirical observation and the application of the scientific method in gaining knowledge about the world.
 Central to positivism is the idea that valid knowledge is derived from observable and measurable phenomena.
 >
 > Positivists stress the need for objectivity in the pursuit of knowledge, advocating for the exclusion of personal biases and subjective interpretations.
-They argue for a systematic and rigorous adherence to scientific methodologies, favoring concrete evidence over speculative reasoning.
 While positivism has significantly influenced the natural sciences, it has also faced criticism for its limitations in addressing subjective experiences, moral values, and aspects of reality that aren't easily quantifiable.
 Despite these critiques, positivism continues to be a major perspective in the philosophy of science.
 >
 > Max Horkheimer, who played a pivotal role in the **Frankfurt School**, argued that positivism misrepresent human social action by ignoring the influence of socially and historically mediated human consciousness on social facts.
 Positivism failed to acknowledge that these social facts are not objective entities but are shaped by observers and the broader social context, leading to a distorted view of reality.
 Secondly, Horkheimer contended that positivism construction of social reality was politically conservative, maintaining the existing status quo rather than challenging it.
 >